 The custom code added to onSuccess does three things:

-Because your initial Gadgemon record (ie. your name, similar, and type) is already saved to your app's database, you need to use the api from the function's parameters to update this record with a generated sprite image.
-The api object gives you full access to your Gadget app's API, so you can run any CRUD or custom actions, in this case, the update action is run.
+The <inline-code>api<inline-code> from the function's parameters is used to update this record with a generated sprite image.
+The api object gives you full access to your Gadget app's API.

 Gadget comes with a built-in API Playground where you can test out your backend API.
 You can use the API Playground to test out your Gadgémon models' create action.